OctopusDeployLabs/SpaceCloner/docs/ProjectSyncerParameterReference.md

 - `VariableAccountScopingMatch`: How to handle when a variable in a project or library variable set is scoped to an Account in the source but not all environments are in the destination.
 Default is `SkipUnlessPartialMatch`.
 - `VariableCertificateScopingMatch`: How to handle when a variable in a project or library variable set is scoped to an Certificate in the source but not all environments are in the destination.
 Default is `SkipUnlessPartialMatch`.

-See more how this works in the [How Scope Cloning Works Documentation](HowScopeCloningWorks.md).
+See more how this works in the [how matching works page](HowMatchingWorks.md).

 ## Options

 The values for these options are either `True`, `False` or `null`.
 Null will cause the default parameter to be used.

 - `OverwriteExistingVariables`: Indicates if all existing variables (except sensitive variables) should be overwritten.
 The default is `false`.
 Options are `true`, `false`, or `AddNewWithDefaultValue`.
-See how [Variable Matching Works](HowVariableMatchingWorks.md)
+See more how this works in the [how matching works page](HowMatchingWorks.md).
 - `CloneProjectChannelRules`: Indicates if the project channel rules should be cloned and overwrite existing channel rules.
 The default is `false`.
 - `CloneProjectDeploymentProcess`: Indicates if the project deployment process should be cloned.
 Set this to `false` to only clone project runbooks.
 The default is `true`.
 - `CloneProjectRunbooks`: Indicates if project runbooks should be cloned.
 Set this to `false` to only clone the project deployment process.
 The defaults is `true`.
 - `CloneProjectVersioningReleaseCreationSettings`: Indicates if the release versioning strategy and release creation strategy should be cloned.
 The default is `false`.
 - `ProcessCloningOption`: Tells the cloner how to handle the situation where steps are in a destination runbook or deployment process but not in the source.
 Options are `KeepAdditionalDestinationSteps` or `SourceOnly`.
 The default is `KeepAdditionalDestinationSteps`.
+See more how this works in the [how matching works page](HowMatchingWorks.md).